djangocon/2023.djangocon.us/_pages/speaking-resources.md

 Presenters, regardless of experience, sometimes want a little help.
 If you’d like any help in preparing or presenting your talk, some awesome members of our community have volunteered to be speaker mentors.
 A mentor is an experienced presenter who has volunteered to help other presenters.
 For first-time presenters, non-native English speakers, under-confident or uncertain speakers, or anyone who would just appreciate another set of eyes, our mentors will be here to help.
 You’ll get the best results by forming a relationship with one mentor, rather than contacting several.

 * [Anna Ossowski](mailto:annabell.ossowski@gmail.com), Developer Relations at Elastic, Speaker, Mentor, PSF Board Member, PyCon Open Spaces + Accessibility, PyLadies London Co-Organizer.
-* [Frank Wiles](mailto:frank@revsys.com), President of the Board, Django Software Foundation, Founder, REVSYS.
+* [Frank Wiles](mailto:frank@revsys.com), Former President of the Board, Django Software Foundation, Founder, REVSYS.
-* [Josue Balandrano Coronel](mailto:josuebc@defna.org), DEFNA Board Member, and Software Engineer at the Texas Advanced Computing Center.
 * [Katia Lira](mailto:katialira@defna.org), Full-Stack Dev and DEFNA Board Member.
 Katia gave a tutorial last year overcoming her nerves and fear and you can too!
 * [Katie McLaughlin](mailto:katie@glasnt.com), PyCon AU and DjangoCon AU Organizer, PSF Director, DSF Director.
 * [Philip James](mailto:pjj@philipjohnjames.com), Core Contributor to the BeeWare project and Senior Software Engineer at Patreon.
 Philip has spoken at a number of DjangoCons and PyCons around the world.